First responders

 Contact me for couples counseling if your relationship is strained.

-First responder spouses encouraged to contact for individual counseling.
+First responder spouses are encouraged to contact me for individual counseling.

 An estimated 400,000 first responders in America have at least some symptoms of PTSD.